mmaroti/tasync/README.md

 I use this library to work with a large database backend, where most objects are cached in memory.
-In this scenario you do not want to use regular callbacks, because either you call the callbacks before the methods return and then you run out of stack space, or you return with `nexttick` which kills the performance.
+In this scenario you do not want to use regular callbacks, because either you call the callbacks before the methods return and then you run out of stack space, or you use `nextTick` which kills the performance.
 Also, traversing an extremely large tree asynchronously is
 hard: if you do it serially (depth first) then it is slow, if you do it parallel (breadth first) then you run out of memory, so you need a combination